Simple Behavior Management Strategies: When – Then

 • Keep the vocabulary age-appropriate and check for understanding with students.

-• Make sure to follow-through with the positive consequence.
+• Make sure to follow through with positive consequences.

 • Let students behind the curtain so they know you are allowing them to make a positive choice.

 • Use We.
-It comes across less threatening.
+It comes across as less threatening.

 Individual Behavior Strategies

-• Understand the reason behind the behavior first so you can construct a good when-then statement.
+• Understand the reason behind the behavior first so you can construct an excellent when-then statement.

 • Consider If-Then statements when the choices are less negotiable.